 TLC for Kids offers digital and physical tools to ease stress and anxiety, alongside wraparound programs that support children, families, and healthcare professionals through emotionally challenging moments.

 Distraction Boxes placed in hospitals contain carefully selected toys and activities designed to help redirect a child’s attention during medical procedures.
+This program has become a critical part of distraction techniques used in hospitals for children.

 These resources provide immediate support in the moment a child needs it most.